prathamesh799/JobVerz-Portfolio/README.md

 # **Jobverz**
-Jobverz is a project by **Multiverse** company.
-Jobverz is a web application oriented towards reskilling and upskilling users.
-It's focussed to service Governments, Training organizations and Users who are looking to enhance or change their career.
+Jobverz is a project by **Multiverz** company.
+It is a web application oriented towards reskilling and upskilling users.
+It's focussed to service Governments, Training organizations and Users who are looking to enhance or change their career. <br />
 In this 8-week project we aim to develop a **Minimum Viable Product (MVP)**.

 # **Skills Taxonomy**
-Our team is responsible to create an unified schema from different data sources such as ONET, SkillsFuture, EMSI to map skills with job titles.
+Our team is responsible to create an unified schema from different data sources such as ONET, SkillsFuture, EMSI to map skills with job titles. <br />
 This data would be saved in an organized manner in S3 buckets and we provided API to access this data by other teams.
 This would be displayed on front-end.

 ---